The importance of the statutory legacy

-The importance of calculating interest on a statutory legacy was highlighted by a recent case.
+The importance of calculating interest on a statutory legacy was highlighted by a recent court case.

 There is, though, provision in Section 22(b) of the Limitation Act 1980 which limits the period for which interest can be claimed to six years, thereby reducing the interest amount payable to around £45,000.

-Even in the simplest cases where the statutory legacy applies it is important to ensure that interest is factored in, especially as the statutory legacy is currently £250,000 – albeit the interest rate applicable is now based on the Bank of England base rate, rather than the higher figure of 6% which applied to deaths pre-2014.
+Even in the simplest cases where the statutory legacy applies it is important to ensure that interest is factored in, especially as the statutory legacy is currently £322,000.

 We handle a variety of disputes and issues surrounding the estate administration process, and are able to offer high quality, cost-effective legal advice.
 So, if you are dealing with an estate involving the intestacy rules or the statutory legacy and require guidance from specialist lawyers, then please contact our Contentious Probate Team on 0333 888 0404 or email us at [email protected]